 SGGP

-On the morning of September 7, Japan successfully launched the H2-A rocket carrying the Smart Lander for Lunar Exploration (SLIM) and the X-ray Imaging and Spectroscopy Mission (XRISM) satellite into space.
+On the morning of September 7th, Japan successfully launched the H2-A rocket carrying the Solar Illumination Intelligent Lander (SLIM) and the X-ray Spectroscopy and Imaging Mission (XRISM) satellite into space.

-The launch was carried out at the Tanegashima Space Center in southern Japan.
-As planned, the SLIM spacecraft developed by the Japan Aerospace Exploration Agency (JAXA) will enter orbit around the Moon about 3-4 months from the time of launch and is capable of landing on the Moon's surface after 4-6 months.
+The launch took place at the Tanegashima Space Center in southern Japan.
+According to plan, the SLIM spacecraft, developed by the Japan Aerospace Exploration Agency (JAXA), will enter orbit around the Moon approximately 3-4 months after launch and is expected to land on the lunar surface after 4-6 months.

 SLIM is designed to land within 100 meters of a specific location on the Moon.
-JAXA states: “By building the SLIM lander, humans will make a qualitative change, moving towards being able to land where we want, not just where it is easy to land.
-By achieving this, we can land on planets that are even more resource-scarce than the Moon.”
+JAXA stated: “With the construction of the SLIM lander, humanity will make a qualitative shift toward being able to land where we want, not just where it’s easy to land.
+Achieving this, we could land on planets even more resource-scarce than the Moon.”

 Source